 A CRM system can be used to gather customer feedback in several ways.

-This can be done through surveys sent out after a case is resolved or through the existence of customer communities, in which customers have a feedback forum.
+This can be achieved through surveys sent out after a case is resolved or through the existence of customer communities, which provide a feedback forum for customers.

 We helped one customer specify a customer satisfaction landing page.
 Each closed case triggered an email with a link to the landing page.
 The survey results could be viewed and reported on within the CRM system.